 Modern and ancient stained glass windows create a myriad of colours and patterns on the stone floor.
 Don’t miss the ornate high altar, the magnificent 18th century Rose window or the Gothic style 13th Century Chapel of the Nine Altars.

 Exit the cathedral to the right of the nave to wander the multi-arched medieval cloisters which evoke a bygone era.
+Harry Potter fans will enjoy spotting which parts of the cathedral and cloisters were used in the Harry Potter films.

 Lego lovers cannot miss the enormous lego model of the cathedral – complete with lego pews inside the model – located outside the cathedral shop.
 It is also possible to visit the Cathedral library or arrange access to the Cathedrals extensive historical artefacts.